 - Upon deployment, a QA/QC MiniSonde[®] is temporarily deployed along side the Field DataSonde[®].
 Values for temperature and dissolved oxygen are compared between the two instruments.
 A grab sample is taken to compare with the Field DataSonde[®] for specific conductivity, pH and turbidity parameters.
 Based on the difference between parameters recorded by the Field DataSonde[®], QAQC MiniSonde[®] and grab sample a qualitative statement is usually made on the data quality upon deployment. - At the end of a deployment period, readings are taken in the water body from the Field MiniSonde[®] (usually DataSonde[®]) before and after a thorough cleaning in order to assess the degree of biofouling.
 During calibration in the laboratory, an assessment of calibration drift is made and the two error values are combined to give Total Error (T_e).
 If T_e exceeds a predetermined data correction criterion, a correction based on T_e is applied to the dataset using linear interpolation.
-Based on the value for T_e , a qualitative statement is also made on the data quality upon removal. - The ranking at the beginning and end of the deployment period are shown in Table 2. - The 'Marginal' ranking for pH at the beginning of the deployment period represents the difference between the measurement on the field Sonde and lab results from the grab sample. - With the exception of water quantity data (Stage), all data used in the preparation of the graphs and subsequent discussion below adhere to this stringent Quality Assurance and Quality Control (QA/QC) protocol.
+Based on the value for T_e , a qualitative statement is also made on the data quality upon removal. - The ranking at the beginning and end of the deployment period are shown in Table 2. - The 'Poor' ranking for pH at the beginning of the deployment period represents the difference between the measurement on the field Sonde and lab results from the grab sample.
+There is a similar difference between the field Sonde and the QA/QC Sonde.
+This discrepancy will be further investigated. - The 'Marginal' ranking for Specific Conductivity at the end of the deployment period represents the difference between the measurement on the field Sonde and laboratory calibration.
+Discrepancies in Specific Conductivity have been evident for the past several months, and will be the subject of further investigation. - With the exception of water quantity data (Stage), all data used in the preparation of the graphs and subsequent discussion below adhere to this stringent Quality Assurance and Quality Control (QA/QC) protocol.
 Water Survey of Canada is responsible for QA/QC of water quantity data.
 Corrected data can be obtained upon request.
 Where appropriate, corrected data for water quality parameters are indicated.

 Southwest Brook below Southwest Pond (NF02ZE0033)

 Date (yyyy-mm-dd) Parameter Ranking

-2010-08-25 Deployment Temp (°C) Excellent
+2010-11-14 Deployment Temp (°C) Excellent

-pH (units) Marginal
+pH (units) Poor

 Sp.
-Conductivity (uS/cm) Excellent
+Conductivity (uS/cm) Good

-Dissolved Oxygen (mg/L) Good
+Dissolved Oxygen (mg/L) Fair

 Turbidity (NTU) Excellent

-2010-10-19 Removal Temp (°C) Excellent
+2010-12-19 Removal Temp (°C) Excellent

-pH (units) Excellent
+pH (units) Good

 Sp.
-Conductivity (uS/cm) Fair
+Conductivity (uS/cm) Marginal

-Dissolved Oxygen (%) Good
+Dissolved Oxygen (%) Excellent

 Turbidity (NTU) Excellent